 More Than Just Pie

-Family Thanksgiving dinner is always followed by countless pies of all sorts, so for Friendsgiving, I find it fun to include non-pie desserts that still showcase autumn flavors.
-I’m a fan of trifles, because they are super easy to make and can be made in virtually any flavor combination you like.
+Family Thanksgiving dinner is always followed by countless pies of all sorts.
+For Friendsgiving, we find it fun to include non-pie desserts that still showcase autumn flavors.
+If you’re a fan of trifles, you know they are super easy to make and can be made in virtually any flavor combination you like.
 Pumpkin Butterscotch Gingerbread Trifle combines all the fall spice flavors we love so much in one big, delicious trifle bowl.
-This would be incredible with our off-dry and semi-sweet whites, such as Calamity Sue Riesling, Hoot White Blend, and Fissata Blonde.
+This would be incredible with our off-dry and semi-sweet whites.
+Try our Hotsy Totsy White Blend, Hoot White Blend, and Fissata Blonde.

 Bite-sized desserts and cookies are a great way to end Friendsgiving, as well.
-Pebble Viognier is an ideal complement to Gingerbread Biscotti.
+La Screaming Goat Gewürztraminer is an ideal complement to Gingerbread Biscotti.
 How could anyone refuse the coffee and chocolate combination of Coffee Roasted Pumpkin Seed Chocolate Clusters with a nice glass of Marula Pinotage?
-I know I sure couldn’t!
+We know we sure couldn’t!

 Jon Acuff once said, “Wine holds more memories than any other beverage in the world.”
 How incredibly true that is!
 Whichever dishes and wines you choose to serve at your celebration, Friendsgiving is all about creating new memories.
 Cheers to family, friends and friends that are like family!